puppetlabs/puppet-specifications/language/func-api.md

 way.
 (If there is no method with the same name an error is raised).
 It is legal to have additional helper methods but it is not possible to define classes nested inside of the function.

-The function definition in the example above does obviously not define the types of the arguments (since this cannot be done in Ruby).
+The function definition in the example above does obviously not define the required types of the arguments (since this cannot be done in Ruby).
 Instead, the introspection treats every defined parameter as being of `Any` type.

 The default introspection supports arguments with default values (optional arguments), and that the last argument accepts spillover arguments (varargs).
-It is not allowed to follow optional arguments with a required argument (and by definition a vararg is always optional.
+It is not allowed to follow optional arguments with a required argument (and by definition a vararg is always optional).

 Thus, this is allowed:

-    Puppet::Functions.create_function('myfunc') do
+    Puppet::Functions.create_function(:myfunc) do
       def myfunc(a, b, c=10, *d)
         x >= y ? x : y
       end